UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 This is enough to get you started.

-Each of these have intricacies special to Python
+Each of the feature we have covered has intricacies special to Python.

 We'll get to those over the next couple of lessons -- or really, the rest of the program!